Skip navigation

 I pay my road tax, why should any of it be spent on cyclists?

-Firstly, every motorist should remember that every cyclist is potentially one fewer car is one less in the traffic jam in front of you, so more cycling is a direct benefit to motoring.
+Secondly, every motorist should remember that every cyclist is potentially one fewer car and one less in the traffic jam in front of you, so more cycling is a direct benefit to motoring.

 The amount spent on cycling is generally pitiful.
-Compare the half a billion pounds proposed to be spent on the A14, or the £100 million which was spent on the Newbury bypass with the £300,000 or so the County spends each year specifically on cycling.
+Compare the much more than a billion pounds proposed to be spent on the A14, or the £100 million which was spent on the Newbury bypass with the £300,000 or so the County spends each year specifically on cycling.
 Cycling provision is paid for out of local funds, which come from Council Tax, and Income tax etc, which we all pay.
-Road tax is a tax on a luxury item, like alcohol, and fuel tax acts a disincentive to drive for environmental reasons - and even so vehicle owners do not pay the true cost of their motoring when the cost to health service of injuiries/health and the environment is taken into account, so in effect we cyclists are subsidising the motorists with our taxes.
+Vehicle Excise Duty is a tax on a luxury item, like alcohol, and fuel tax acts a disincentive to drive for environmental reasons – and even so vehicle owners do not pay the true cost of their motoring when the cost to health service of injuiries/health and the environment is taken into account, so in effect we cyclists are subsidising the motorists with our taxes.
+Driver’s of the smallest cars don’t pay car tax either.

 Why don't cyclists have to have insurance?